 Child's Name: DOB:

 Child's Address:

 Previous Address: (if known)

 School:

 Parent/carer's names:

 Parent/carer's address:

-Contact names &
+Contact names & numbers:

-numbers:

 (include emergency)

 Any known siblings & school:

-Reason for CME checks:
+Reason for CME

+checks:

 Any other agencies involved:

-Known vulnerability/risk Do you feel this child is factors at risk of harm or neglect Y/N please pro vide detail:
+Known vulnerability/risk factors Do you feel this child is at risk of harm or neglect Y/N please provide detail:

 Is this child Gypsy Rom a Traveller?
 Y/N

 Is this child an Asylum S Seeker?

-peration Encompass?
-Y/N Please provide e detail
+Is this child known to Operation Encompass?
+Y/N Please provide detail

-Is this child parents serv vice personnel?
+Is this child parents service personnel?
 Y/N

 Has this child had any Missing from home episodes?
 Y/N Please circle Current or historic

 Is this child known to the Youth Justice System?
 Y/N Please circle current or historic

 Does this child have any SEN/learning needs?
 Y/N

-• nerabilities you are aware of?
-Please proving an are aware of?
-Please proving a series of the series 9
+Are there any other vulnerabilities you are aware of?
+Please provide detail including whether the child is at risk of criminal exploitation or Child Sexual Exploitation

 Date: